PYPL Investor Alert: Bronstein, Gewirtz & Gros... | INN

-PYPL Investor Alert: Bronstein, Gewirtz & Grossman, LLC Reminds PayPal Holdings, Inc. Investors of Class Action and Encourages Shareholders to Contact the Firm
+PYPL Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies PayPal Holdings, Inc. Investors of Class Action and Encourages Investors to Contact the Firm

-Attorney AdvertisingBronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against PayPal Holdings, Inc. and certain of its officers, on behalf of shareholders who purchased or otherwise acquired PayPal securities between February 9, 2017 and July 28, 2021, inclusive .
-Such investors are encouraged to join this case by visiting the firm’s site: .
-This class action seeks …

-Attorney AdvertisingBronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against PayPal Holdings, Inc. (“PayPal” or the “Company”) (NASDAQ: PYPL) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired PayPal securities between February 9, 2017 and July 28, 2021, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.comPYPL .

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.